 Keep as few fish as possible, in as large an aquarium as you can keep.
-The aquarium below is a very small one, barely more than a hospital tank for a single recuperating fish.
+The aquarium below was a very small one, barely more than a hospital tank for a single recuperating fish.
 And that's how it started out.
 But I found myself using it so much that I got some gravel and a stand and a hood, and by that point I decided I'd need an outside filter and some further ornaments and some live plants.
-Now look at it!

-That aquarium has, at present, only two tiny fish (both of the aforementioned stunted varieties).
-One's a dwarf gourami, which lives near the water's surface.
-The other's a suckermouth catfish, one of the countless plecostomus varieties that gnaw on drift wood and also algae.
+That aquarium had only two tiny fish (both of the aforementioned stunted varieties).
+One was a dwarf gourami, which lives near the water's surface.
+The other was a suckermouth catfish, one of the countless plecostomus varieties that gnaw on driftwood and also algae.
 For several months, there were two gouramis, but one died (from neglect/starvation while we were away for three weeks).
 But that was it.
-About five or six "fish-inches" in a 15 gallon tank (12 - 15 fish-centimeters, 60L).
+A total of five or six "fish-inches" in a 15 gallon tank (12 - 15 fish-centimeters, 60L).

 There are several reasons for keeping so few fish.
 First, it keeps the pressure off; nothing likes to be crowded.
 Yes, many species like to hang around with a minimum number of their kind, but if you only have room for a small aquarium you can't keep those species.
 Keeping few fish also means limiting potential conflict between incompatible species.